sede-open/Fleming/docs/getting-started/creating-the-corpus.md

 # Documentation

-The first step is to create a corpus.txt file, this includes all the valuse you will search over.
+The first step is to create a corpus.txt file, this includes all the values you will search over.
 The below function ingests a dataframe each row being a seperate entry into the corpus.

 Please find an example below.